Coool/plugin.video.peertube/README.md

   If not available, it will play the higher resolution that is the closest from your preference.

-The following languages are available: English and French.
+The following languages are available:
+* English
+* French
+* German

 If you want to help translating the add-on in your language, check [here](contributing.md#translation).